Table of Contents

 - Household income and wealth.
 Higher incomes encourage consumers to spend more money on goods and services, stimulating businesses to increase production.

 - Fiscal policy.
 Governments influence economic growth by using budgetary instruments such as government spending and taxes.
-Lower personal tax rates, for example, make consumers have more money to spend on goods and services.
+Lower personal tax rates, for example, give consumers more money to spend on goods and services.

 - Monetary policy.
 Central banks stimulate aggregate output and prices by manipulating the money supply.
 An increase in the money supply, for instance, by lowering interest rates, results in increased consumption and investment.